 Demand was further affected as the COVID-19 outbreak spread across Europe.
 Demand from Italy and Spain collapsed as tanning operations closed due to wider government shutdowns.
 As a result, leather prices crashed and many Australian producers were faced with the prospect of dumping their unwanted supplies in landfill.
-Hide prices are yet to recover, as tanneries are only slowly reopening.
+Some of the producers held on to their stock and waited for trade to resume.
+As of August, prices are still below the cost of production, but demand from key European markets is beginning to recover.